-- .01 In an effort to make the results of the audit more understandable to users of the community college district audit report, the reporting requirements include several separate auditor reports.
-These include financial statements, compliance and internal control over financial reporting in accordance with Government Auditing Standards, federal compliance, state compliance, management letters, findings, and status of prior years' findings. - .02 Community college districts that prepare a Comprehensive Annual Financial Report (CAFR) in accordance with the Governmental Accounting Standards Board's (GASB) Statement No. 34 may submit their CAFR, including the separate auditor report on state compliance audit requirements and supplemental information to fulfill the audit reporting requirements of the CDAM. - .03 In accordance with statements issued by GASB, the districts have elected to report using the Business-Type Activities model.
+.01 In an effort to make the results of the audit more understandable to users of the community college district audit report, the reporting requirements include several separate auditor reports.
+These include financial statements, compliance and internal control over financial reporting in accordance with Government Auditing Standards, federal compliance, state compliance, management letters, findings, and status of prior year findings.

+.02 Community college districts that prepare a Comprehensive Annual Financial Report (CAFR) in accordance with the Governmental Accounting Standards Board's (GASB) Statement No. 34 may submit their CAFR, including the separate auditor report on state compliance audit requirements and supplemental information to fulfill the audit reporting requirements of the CDAM.

+.03 In accordance with statements issued by GASB, the districts have elected to report using the Business-Type Activities model.
 This reporting model does not require fund financial statements to be included with the district's annual financial report.
-However, some districts disclose this detail in supplemental information. - .04 Education Code 76060.5 allows for the collection of a Student Representation Fee (SRF), under certain conditions.
-If an SRF fee is collected, the Chancellor's Office Budget and Accounting Manual requires deposit of these fees into a separate fiduciary fund.
-Report these fees only under fund 72.
-Report fund 72 balances on the form CCFS-311. - .05 All relevant AICPA and GASB statements and guidance should be adhered to.
-For additional guidance on the audit report sections and subsections, refer to the respective editions applicable to the year under audit: - "Codification of Statement on Auditing Standards" published by the American Institute of Certified Public Accountants - "Codification of Governmental Accounting and Reporting Standards" published by the Governmental Accounting Standards Board - "Government Auditing Standards" published by the Comptroller General of the United States - "Federal Information System Controls Audit Manual (FISCAM)" published by the United States Government Accountability Office - "Governmental Accounting, Auditing and Financial Reporting" published by the Governmental Finance Officers Association http://www.aicpa.org/interestareas/governmentalauditquality/resources/illustrativeauditorsreports/pages/default.aspx
+However, some districts disclose this detail in supplemental information.

+.04 All relevant AICPA and GASB statements and guidance should be adhered to.
+For additional guidance on the audit report sections and subsections, refer to the respective editions applicable to the year under audit:

+- "Codification of Statement on Auditing Standards" published by the American Institute of Certified Public Accountants - "Codification of Governmental Accounting and Reporting Standards" published by the Governmental Accounting Standards Board

+.05 Other resources that may be helpful:

+- "Federal Information System Controls Audit Manual (FISCAM)" published by the United States Government Accountability Office - "Governmental Accounting, Auditing and Financial Reporting" published by the Governmental Finance Officers Association